harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources.md

 13. In **Package Name**, select the name of the package.
 14. In **Version**, select the version to use.
 <!-- CDS-71711 -->
-15. Optionally, you can select the **Digest** for the image you want to use.
+15. To specify an image digest, use **Digest** and the unique identifier for the image you want to use.
 Specifying an image by digest is useful when you want to deploy an image with a fixed digest/SHA for your service.

   :::note